girishgupta211/pythoncodingtest/README.md

 Each reservation is repeated for staynight as a separate row.
 Example if a reservation is for 2 nights the file will contain 2 repeated rows one for each staynight.

 ---
-> For all the questions below ignore cancelled reservations (Status == 'C')
+> For all questions below ignore cancelled reservations (Status == 'C')

-> All the repeated reservations need to be combined into one single reservation with Room Revenue added up

 > All top reservations are sorted based on revenue unless specified differently
 ---

+### Question 0

+Generate a new csv file (excluding all cancelations) with all the columns as in the input .csv file by combining all repeated reservations into one row representing a reservation.
+In this csv the Room Revenue column should have the Room Revenue which is the sum of the Room Revenue for all of the Stay Nights for that reservation.

+> For all future questions, use the newly generated output/csv file as the input.
+(Remember this should exclude all cancelled reservations and the Room Revenue column now represents the revenue for the entire reservation; and there is only one row per reservation)

-### Question
+### Question 1

-Find top 10 paying customers excluding block reservations.
+Find top 10 paying customers excluding Blocks. (remember non-Blocks have a Block ID of 0).
 Output should display as follows:

 | Guest ID | FirstName | LastName | Revenue |
 |----------|-----------|----------|---------|